-- (b) If the Disclosure Committee considers that a disclosure decision is material and strategically important to AACo, the Board of Directors must also approve the disclosure decision and authorise the announcement. - (c) Despite anything else in this Policy, the Company Secretary/General Counsel is authorised to make disclosures and announcements of a routine or administrative nature without the approval of the Disclosure Committee or Board of Directors.
+- (c) Subject to the powers reserved to the Board of Directors set out above, the Disclosure Committee is authorised to determine whether to make a market disclosure to comply with AACo's continuous disclosure obligations or voluntarily (having regard to whether the information is material information), if any exceptions may apply, and to approve the form of a disclosure and its release to the ASX. - (d) Despite anything otherwise stated in this Policy, the Company Secretary/General Counsel is authorised to make disclosures and announcements of a routine or administrative nature without the approval of the Disclosure Committee or Board of Directors.